djui/docker-vbox-img/README.md

 # vbox-img Docker image

-A Docker image that allow to use [vbox-img](https://www.virtualbox.org/) for converting VMDK images.
+A Docker image that allows using [vbox-img](https://www.virtualbox.org/) to convert virtual disk images.

 No VirtualBox, VMWare, `qemu-img`, or `vmdk-tool` required.